Fort Tanjong Katong: Operation (1879–1901) and burials (1901–late 1960s)

 Fort Tanjong Katong was designed and built in 1879 by Henry Edward McCallum of the Royal Engineers on loan from Hong Kong, with the battery constructed between March and September as well as a local team of contractors constructing the fort in less than 12 months.
 The fort reflected the British concerns that other European powers such as France and Russia might attack Singapore.
 (Note: Harfield notes that it was constructed in response to local merchants' concerns of threats of the East invading Singapore.)
-Fort Tanjong Katong was built alongside with Fort Siloso, Fort Connaught, Fort Serapong, and Imbiah Battery to guard the western and eastern entrances to the New Harbour (now Keppel Harbour).
+Fort Tanjong Katong was built, along with Fort Siloso, Fort Connaught, Fort Serapong, and Imbiah Battery, to guard the western and eastern entrances to the New Harbour (now Keppel Harbour).
 The fort's garrison included members of the Singapore Volunteer Artillery (SVA) that held regular gun drills and their annual training camps at the fort.
 In 1885, works began on upgrading the existing gun batteries in Singapore, and the three-gun battery at Tanjong Katong was replaced with a pair of more powerful and longer range Mark VII 8 in breech-loading guns.

 After the fort's completion, it was nicknamed "The Wash-out Fort" by locals.
 As it was built on low-level land, it caused the guns to be situated at sea level.
 A high tower was constructed to mitigate this issue, though it was built on sand, resulting in the tower shaking whenever the guns were fired and thereby making it impossible to determine the target range.
 It was also later found out that the 8-inch guns had insufficient range to defend Singapore from sea threats and that it was hard to obtain ammunition for the guns as the guns were "unofficially" redirected to Fort Tanjong Katong.
 Five years after the gun upgrades were completed in 1888, it was debated between the Colonial Defence Committee in London and the Local Defence Committee in Singapore for Fort Tanjong Katong be demolished due to not enough personnel to staff the fort as well as the fort's remoteness, which made it difficult to transport water and reduced its effectiveness.
 On 31 December 1890, it was reported that one of the 8 inch gun batteries bursted upon firing, resulting in its muzzle blowing up.
 No casualties were reported.
 The fort was rendered obsolete and abandoned by the British in 1901 with its guns were removed.
 Instead of destroying the fort, the British thought it simpler to bury it, which was done sometime after World War I. However, a portion of a bastion was still visible above ground until the late 1960s, when it was buried as part of land reclamation works for the East Coast took place, and its memory was soon forgotten in the ensuing decades, with its site becoming part of Katong Park.